google/kctf/docs/vrp.md

 *   The person that develops the exploit and receives the reward might not be the same as the person that discovered or patched the vulnerability.
 *   It's ok to use 1-day exploits against the lab environment using publicly known vulnerabilities that exploit the patch gap between the time when a patch is announced and the lab environment is updated, however we will only issue a single reward per vulnerability.

+In case of questions or suggestions, you can reach us at kctf@google.com